niallclarke-spec/couponpro/replit.md

 - **Bot Analytics Dashboard**: Provides comprehensive admin analytics with smart chart switching (hourly/daily aggregation), tracking generations, unique users, success rates, top templates, and searchable coupon codes.
 - **Forex Signals Bot**: Automated XAU/USD (Gold) trading signals based on a multi-indicator strategy (EMA, ADX, RSI, MACD, Bollinger Bands, Stochastic Oscillator), posted to a private Telegram channel.
 Features ATR-based dynamic TP/SL, AI-powered celebration messages, and daily/weekly performance recaps.

+### Indicator Configuration (Forex Bot)
+The indicator system uses a centralized configuration in `indicator_config.py`.
+This ensures signal generation and thesis re-validation stay in sync when indicators change.

+**To add a new indicator:**
+1. Add an entry to `INDICATOR_REGISTRY` in `indicator_config.py` with:
+   - `enabled`: True/False to toggle
+   - `signal_logic`: Buy/sell conditions for signal generation
+   - `validation_logic`: Weakening/broken rules for thesis re-validation
+   - `display`: Formatting for messages
+2. The thesis validator (`validate_thesis()`) and indicator storage automatically use the new indicator
+3. AI messages automatically include the indicator in status updates via the reasons list

+**To remove/disable an indicator:**
+Set `'enabled': False` in the registry entry.
+Both signal generation and validation will skip it.

+**Original indicators are stored** in the `original_indicators_json` JSONB column for dynamic future-proof storage.

 ### System Design Choices
 The system uses stateless HMAC-signed cookie authentication for ephemeral environments.
 Digital Ocean Spaces serves as the persistent storage for all template images, acting as the single source of truth.
 A hybrid storage model combines local `meta.json` files with object storage backups.
 The architecture is modular, configured via environment variables.
 Telegram image generation uses Pillow for high-quality rendering.
 Coupon validation is enforced at the API level.
 Production robustness for the Telegram bot includes `asyncio.to_thread()` for database calls, `AIORateLimiter` for Telegram API, and a single-process webhook architecture to maintain consistent state.
 Stripe API is the single source of truth for revenue metrics, using cached calls, subscription ID filtering, rebill calculations, and idempotent webhook handlers.